Some people believe they are UFOs; others, the ghosts of Spanish conquistadors.

 After completing their enlistment, some of the Buffalo Soldiers pursued civilian work.
-Because they knew the terrain and were experts on horseback, many got jobs as cowboys on local ranches.
+Because they knew the terrain and were expert horsemen, many got jobs as cowboys on local ranches.
 During the 1880s and 1890s, an estimated twenty-five percent of all of the cowboys in the Big Bend region were African American.

 Bob Marley, in his song “Buffalo Soldier,” compares all African Americans to Buffalo Soldiers, “fighting for survival” in the heart of America.

-The only signs of humanity are the highway, barbed-wire fencing and the border-patrol balloon.
+The only signs of humanity are the highway, the barbed-wire fencing, and the US Border Patrol balloon.

 And, then, in the middle of nowhere is a Prada store.

 On the facade of the tiny shop is the Prada logo.
 In the windows are real Prada shoes and handbags.
-The front door, however, doesn’t open.
+The front door, however, does not open.